scalableminds/webknossos/README.md

 Will fetch all Scala, Java and node dependencies and run the application on Port 9000.
 Make sure that the PostgreSQL service is running before you start sbt.

-Make sure to open port `9000` in our firewall.
+Make sure to open port `9000` in your firewall.
 This is only recommended for development purposes.
 See below for a recommended production setup.